jjjabcd/OCSAug/README.md

 python scripts/image_train.py --data_dir path/to/images $MODEL_FLAGS $DIFFUSION_FLAGS $TRAIN_FLAGS
 ```

-Note: export OPENAI_LOGDIR sets the location for DDPM training logs.
-If not set, logs are saved in the /tmp folder.
-The model checkpoints are saved at intervals specified by save_interval and are named in the format opt_0.999_{step}, ema_0.999_{step}, model_0.999_{step}.
-Use the ema prefixed file for sampling.
+Note: `export OPENAI_LOGDIR` sets the location for DDPM training logs.
+If not set, logs are saved in the `/tmp` folder.
+The model checkpoints are saved at intervals specified by `save_interval` and are named in the format `opt_0.999_{step}`, `ema_0.999_{step}`, `model_0.999_{step}`.
+Use the `ema` prefixed file for sampling.
 Training does not have a predefined maximum step; it should be determined based on the quality of image samples from the checkpoints.
-The checkpoint for the model used in the paper is ema_0.999_210000.pt.
+The checkpoint for the model used in the paper is `ema_0.999_210000.pt`.

+You can download this checkpoint from the following Google Drive link: [Download ema_0.999_210000.pt](https://drive.google.com/drive/folders/1VUrszbXm2FBVL6JzIH-0H5L1XSxMV7DL?usp=drive_link)

 ### RePaint